 Students are scheduled into courses only after thoughtful deliberation regarding their abilities, interests, needs, and goals.
 Students are permitted to enroll in any course which meets their needs and for which they have successfully demonstrated prerequisite knowledge.

 Enrollment in any course also requires prior parent and counselor approval.
 Once programs have been approved and submitted for scheduling, changes will be made only for administrative purposes.

 All other requests for program changes are discouraged.
-However, a student or parent who feels there is a pressing need for a program change may petition for a change in writing following the individual school procedure.
+However, a student or parent who desires a program change may petition for the change in writing following the individual school procedure.